Jailani Naro

-Jailani "John" Naro, also known as Haji Naro or John Naro (3 January 1929 – 28 October 2000) was a former prosecutor that became an Indonesian politician.

-He had served as the vice chairman of the People's Representative Council, vice chairman of the Supreme Advisory Council, and as the second chairman of the United Development Party.
+Djaelani Naro, also known as John Naro (3 January 1929 – 28 October 2000) was an Indonesian politician and prosecutor.
+He had served as the vice chairman of the People's Representative Council, vice chairman of the Supreme Advisory Council and as the second chairman of the United Development Party.

 Early life

 Naro was born in Palembang, South Sumatra, as the son of Haji Datoek Naro, a former employee of the Agricultural Department from Solok, West Sumatra.

-During his youth, he became the member of Student Army in South Sumatra.
-After the recognition of Indonesia, he went to Yogyakarta to study in the Gajah Mada University.
-Eventually, he did not finish his study and went to Jakarta to study law in the University of Indonesia.
+During his youth, he became a member of Student Army in South Sumatra.
+After the recognition of Indonesia, he went to Yogyakarta to study at the Gajah Mada University.
+He did not finish his study there and went to Jakarta to study law at the University of Indonesia.
 He also joined the Jakarta Students Movement and the Indonesian Bachelor Action Forum.

 Career

-After earning his degree, Naro applied to work at the State Attorney.
+After earning his law degree, Naro applied to work at the State Attorney.
 After a few years, he became the Chief of Offices of Jakarta High Court and Head of State Attorney of Denpasar in 1962.